 — James Rosenquist, Painting Below Zero: Notes on a Life in Art

-With the installation of The North Dakota Mural at Plains Art Museum, James Rosenquist returns to his home state in a big way.
+With the installation of The North Dakota Mural at Plains Art Museum in 2010, James Rosenquist returned to his home state in a big way.
 Drawing on his childhood memories of the Great Plains, he created a work that speaks to the wide open spaces, huge vistas, and ocean-like skies of the region.
 Using his signature style of mixing different images together at varied scales, he invites us to contemplate how nature, society, culture, agriculture, industry, and history relate to each other in this particular place.
 The heavens of stars, nebulae, and galaxies depicted in the upper half of the painting make us ponder our place in the universe as much as our location on planet Earth.

 From the Midwest to the International Art World